 The Hymenectomy Procedure

-The surgery is a simple outpatient procedure that can even be accomplished in your doctor’s office in Forest Hills, Queens.
+The surgery is a simple outpatient procedure usually performed in your doctor’s office in Forest Hills, Queens.
 Your hymen is opened with scissors or a scalpel, and the tissue is cut away.
-To close the incisions, your gynecologist uses absorbable sutures that dissolve on their own.
-After the effects of the anesthesia wear off, you can go home.
+To close the incisions, your gynecologist will use the sutures that will dissolve on their own.

 What to Expect After Your Hymenectomy